What Is the Personal A in Spanish and How Do You Use It?

 The personal a is used exactly the same whether you’re talking about one person or multiple people:

-Yo veo a ellas.
-(I see them.)
+Yo veo a mis amigas.
+(I see my friends.)

 When the direct object is a person but the person’s name or title begins with el, you can contract a + el to make al. For example: